gbdev/pandocs/src/MBC6.md

 Enable or disable write mode for the flash chip.
 Only the lowest bit (0 for disable, 1 for enable) is used.
-Note that this maps to the /WE pin on the flash chip, not whether or not writing to the bus is enabled;
+Note that this maps to the /WE pin on the flash chip, not whether writing to the bus is enabled;
 some flash commands (e.g. JEDEC ID query) still work with this off so long as Flash Enable is on.